 The alternative is to travel independently, either by planning your own walks or by booking individual guided walking tours in each destination that you visit.
 (Guided walks and city tours are available just about everywhere; to find them, do an Internet search, consult a good guidebook or contact the local tourist office.)
 Traveling independently allows you a bit more freedom and is usually cheaper than booking a pricey package tour.

-If you're an inexperienced hiker or headed out into an unfamiliar natural environment, we strongly recommend taking a guide, whether it's someone you hire just for the day or a group leader from a package tour.
-For in-depth backpacking and hiking tips, see REI.com.
+If you're an inexperienced hiker or headed out into an unfamiliar natural environment, we strongly recommend taking a guide, whether it's someone you hire just for the day or a group leader from a longer package tour.

 The easiest tours blend walking with traditional sightseeing -- so you may spend the morning on a country hike and then go shopping, take a cooking class or ride a bus to your next stop in the afternoon.
 More intense trips may involve walking or hiking steadily throughout the day, or combine walking with other outdoor activities such as kayaking or horseback riding.
 The most difficult trips are better described as trekking, and typically involve high altitude, rough conditions and specialized equipment.
 Many companies offer tours in several of these categories, so be sure to read each trip description carefully and choose the appropriate level for you.